 The label’s impressive discography comes first and foremost from Michel selecting wisely his artists, being a great specialist in discovering new talents.
 Didn’t he have a particularly good nose when signing Luigi Tozzi and Feral, just to give obvious examples?

 It’s not “easy” to join Hypnus, so when Michel approves a new artist, such as Rambadu, chances are that we are facing a coming game changer.
 It’s with such a high expectation – however unintentionally – that we hit play on “Ajna”.
 The discovery is even better than expected.

-There are not a lot of informations about Rambadu: not only his moniker has Hindi flavours, but the Rotterdam-based artist actually travels for real to places such as Kathmandu in Nepal, bringing back strange Tibetan instruments, such as a horn called the Doeng and some ritualistic singing bowls.
+There is not a lot of information about Rambadu: not only his moniker has Hindi flavours, but the Rotterdam-based artist actually travels for real to places such as Kathmandu in Nepal, bringing back strange Tibetan instruments, such as a horn called “the Doeng” and some ritualistic singing bowls.
 Rambadu has only produced two EPs before “Ajna”, but showing already very promising skills, which inspired Luigi Tozzi to do a remix.

 A funny – questionable – comparison: “Rambadu” could be the symbolic contraction of “Raroh”, another talented artist of hypnotic techno, and “Rhadoo”, well-known for his forestal micro-house.
 The comparison is not innocent: there is a bit of both in Rambadu’s subtle music, but that’s probably extrapolating too much.
 However, qualifying the artist’s music as “subtle” is the least to say: “Anja”‘s tracks reach a level of subtlety and calmness rarely heard from a fresh newcomer, confirming this idea that we are dealing with an aspiring grand – very grand – artist, worth to remember.